softprops/afterparty/README.md

 Hooks subscribe to [Events](https://developer.github.com/webhooks/#events) via `Hub`'s a `handle` and `handle_authenticated` functions.
 To subscribe to multiple events, subscribe with "*" and pattern match on the provided delivery's payload value.

+To register your webhook with Github visit your repo's hooks configuration form `https://github.com/{login}/{repo}/settings/hooks/new` and select the events you want Github to notify your server about.

 Hubs implements [Hyper](https://github.com/hyperium/hyper)'s Server Handler trait so that it may be mounted into any hyper Server.